Summit 2026

 Day One - Wednesday, June 3

-Where Baltimore’s shipbuilding and steel mills once stood, you’ll now find a busy destination for fun.
 One of America's oldest seaports dating back to the 1600s, the Inner Harbor is an important landmark and popular tourist destination today.
 It has everything, from scenic waterfront views to fresh seafood restaurants to spectacular museums.
-The architects of Baltimore’s Harbor place, Benjamin Thompson and Associates, also played a role in the development of Faneuil Hall and Quincy Market in Boston.
-1.6 miles.
+Meet us in the lobby for a casual stroll around the Inner Harbor, which is just steps outside the hotel.

 9:00 am - Opening Plenary - Welcome to Maryland!